-During the FFY 2014-2015 school year, stakeholders were involved in the review of data resulting from the MSDE implementation of a new State-wide assessment, Partnership for Assessment of Readiness for College and Careers (PARCC), as the general assessment for the first time in the spring of 2015.
+During the previous school year, stakeholders were involved in the review of data resulting from the MSDE implementation of a new State-wide assessment, Partnership for Assessment of Readiness for College and Careers (PARCC).
+Additional information can be found in the Introduction Section of this APR.